The 8th Son? Are You Kidding Me?

 The 8th Son?
 Are You Kidding Me? (八男って､ それはないでしょう!, Hachinan tte, Sore wa Nai Deshō!) is a Japanese fantasy light novel series written by Y.A. and illustrated by Fuzichoco.
 It was serialized online between June 2013 and March 2017 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was acquired by Media Factory, who published the first light novel volume in April 2014 under their MF Books imprint.
 A manga adaptation with art by Hiroki Kusumoto has been serialized online via Kadokawa Shoten's ComicWalker website since 2015.
-An anime television series adaptation by Shin-Ei Animation aired from April 2 to June 18, 2020, with an English dubbed Crunchyroll debuted on May 14, 2020.
+An anime television series adaptation by Shin-Ei Animation aired from April 2 to June 18, 2020.

 Plot

 Shingo Ichinomiya was once a single company worker until the day he fell asleep and woke up in a magical fantasy world as a little boy named Wendelin von Benno Baumeister, the eighth son of the noble Baumeister family.
 Due to his family being poor, Wendelin is unlikely to inherit anything from his father as the family's lord, wealth and possessions will go to his eldest brother Kurt while the rest of his brothers leave the succession to find income by other means.
 He looks through his father's library and finds a magic testing orb that glows with rainbow colors when he activates it, proving he has an ability to use magic.
 Alfred, a former court wizard turned restless undead, senses his presence and decides to secretly teach Wendelin everything he knows about magic.
 Thanks to Alfred, Wendelin becomes a skilled swordsman and mage, leading him to become a famous adventurer known throughout the kingdom.
 Although his talent could bring prosperity to his family, in his situation it only brought disaster.